2006 New York Giants season

-The season began with the team trying to improve on their 11–5 record in 2005, which saw them win the NFC East.
+The season began with the team trying to improve on their 11–5 record from 2005, which saw them win the NFC East.
 They did not win the NFC East or improve on that record, falling to 8–8 on the season after starting 6–2.
-However, head coach Tom Coughlin became the first Giants head coach since Bill Parcells to lead the team to consecutive playoff berths as the team qualified as one of two NFC wild card teams.
+However, Coughlin became the first Giants head coach since Bill Parcells in 1989 and 1990 to lead the team to consecutive playoff berths as the team qualified as one of two NFC wild card teams.
 This was Tiki Barber's final season in the NFL.

 Offseason

 In the 2006 off-season, the Giants acquired 3 time Pro Bowl linebacker LaVar Arrington as a free agent.
 Arrington previously played for the Redskins for six seasons.
 The Giants also acquired cornerback Sam Madison as a free agent.
 Madison played nine seasons with the Dolphins and went to the Pro Bowl four straight times from 1999 to 2002.
 Other notable free agent signings for the Giants included free safety Will Demps from the Ravens, cornerback R. W. McQuarters from the Lions, and linebacker Brandon Short from the Panthers.

-In the 2006 NFL Draft, the Giants used their first pick (acquired from the Pittsburgh Steelers) on Boston College DE Mathias Kiwanuka.
+In the 2006 NFL draft, the Giants used their first pick (acquired from the Pittsburgh Steelers) on Boston College DE Mathias Kiwanuka.
 They then used their next pick (acquired from the Baltimore Ravens) on University of Miami(FL) WR Sinorice Moss.
 The rest of their picks included Georgia Tech LB Gerris Wilkinson, Northwestern University DT Barry Cofield, East Carolina OT Guy Whimper, Alabama Safety Charlie Peprah, and Maryland CB Gerrick McPhearson.

 The Giants posted a 4–0 record in the preseason, their first undefeated preseason since 1990, the same season they won Super Bowl XXV.